-The mortgage funds sector is also dependent on certain key macroeconomic variables like economic growth, unemployment, and interest rates.
-Any significant downturn can impact the property market and the borrower's ability to repay a loan.
+• The mortgage funds sector is dependent on certain key macroeconomic variables like economic growth, unemployment, and interest rates.
+Any significant deterioration in these variables can impact the property market and the borrower's ability to repay a loan.

 Key Changes Since the Last Review